RedisLabs/redislabs-docs/content/rs/faqs/_index.md

 RES cluster.
 You point your existing standard Redis client and code connection string at the RES cluster, then scale on the RES cluster as you need.
 {{% /expand%}}

+## Technical Capabilities

+{{%expand "How many Redis databases can I create and manage?" %}}
+The number of databases is unlimited.
+The limiting factor is the available memory in the cluster, and the number of shards in the subscription.

+Note that the impact of the specific database configuration on the number of shards it consumes.
+For example:

+- Enabling database replication, without enabling database clustering, creates two shards: a master shard and a slave shard.
+- Enabling database clustering creates as many database shards as you configure.
+- Enabling both database replication and database clustering creates double the number of database shards you configure.
+{{% /expand%}}

 {{%expand "What happens when my database fills up?" %}}